Wedding Venue Viewing Checklist: Complete Inspection Guide - Cheese Wedding Cake Shop

 The two most crucial spaces you'll need to assess during a venue tour are the ceremony and reception areas, as they'll serve as the primary backdrop for your wedding day.
 When evaluating ceremony logistics, consider the maximum guest capacity, accessibility features, and audio capabilities.
 You'll want to ensure your guests can hear your vows clearly and that elderly or disabled loved ones can navigate the space comfortably.

-| Space Planning | Check maximum capacity and layout flexibility | Confirm square footage and seating arrangements |
+Check maximum capacity and layout flexibility

-| Technical Elements | Test acoustics and lighting controls | Verify sound system and dance floor size |
+Verify the sound system and dance floor size

-| Accessibility | Look for ramps and clear pathways | Check restroom locations and parking access |
+Look for ramps and clear pathways

 When inspecting both areas, carefully assess the lighting options.
-You'll want to be able to create the right ambience throughout your celebration.
+You'll want to create the right ambience throughout your celebration.
 Additionally, discuss any decoration restrictions and whether the venue provides essential items such as tables and chairs.
 Remember to inquire about setup and breakdown responsibilities, vendor policies, and any timing restrictions that may affect the flow of your celebration.

 Catering And Bar Services